This topic describes trojan attacks, how to find and delete trojan files, and how to defend against trojan attacks.

 Use Bastionhost to manage methods to log on to ECS instances and grant O&M personnel only necessary permissions.

 Configure a strong password for your Alibaba Cloud account.
-The password is at least eight characters in length and must contain uppercase letters, lowercase letters, digits, and special characters.
+The password must be at least eight characters in length and contain uppercase letters, lowercase letters, digits, and special characters.
 Change your password every few months to ensure security.
 We recommend that you use multi-factor authentication (MFA) or SSH key credentials to log on to ECS instances.

 Obtain security vulnerability information, for example, from the security vulnerability notice on the Alibaba Cloud official website.
 Regularly detect and fix vulnerabilities on your website and web servers.
 Install patches to operating systems and application software in a timely manner.

-Activate Security Center to detect and handle security risks, insecure configuration items, operating system vulnerabilities, and middleware vulnerabilities on your servers.
+Activate Security Center to detect and handle security risks, configuration items that are not secure, operating system vulnerabilities, and middleware vulnerabilities on your servers.

 Strictly control file access permissions.
 Restrict permissions to access sensitive directories and permissions to execute scripts that modify these directories.
 Grant only necessary permissions to access and modify the file system.